Q. Is online education recognized?

 A. While there can be some variations, courses are scheduled as follows:

-Associate of Science in Firearms Technology degree – four, 16-week semesters; Advanced Gunsmithing Certificate – two, 16-week semesters; Noncredit Gunsmithing Certificate – eight months; Armorer’s courses – eight weeks ; Certificate of Ballistics and Reloading – eight weeks
+Associate of Science in Firearms Technology degree – four, 16-week semesters; Advanced Gunsmithing Certificate – two, 16-week semesters; Armorer’s courses and other stand-alone courses – eight weeks.

 Q. Are the programs self-paced?

-A. While the noncredit courses offer some flexibility in how you approach them, the for-credit courses do have an academic activity schedule that must be adhered to for satisfactory academic progress.
-However, none of the programs have scheduled class times, so you do have the opportunity to work on the days and nights that are convenient for you, just so long as assignments are in by Sunday, the week’s end.
+A. SDI’s courses have an academic activity schedule that students must adhere to for satisfactory academic progress.
+However, none of the courses have scheduled class times, so you do have the opportunity to work on the days and nights that are convenient for you, as long as you are submitting assignments by their due dates and are adhering to the course’s activity schedule.

 Q. Do I need a computer?